Tinkerforge/doc/en/source/Hardware/Master_Extensions/Chibi_Extension.rst

 .. note::

  The Chibi Extension is discontinued and is no longer sold.
-Currently there is no replacement.
+Depending on the use-case the :ref:`WIFI Extension <wifi_extension>` can be a replacement.

 Features